Religion in Nigeria: Social class and religion

-Major congregations of the larger Anglican and Roman Catholic missions represented elite families of their respective areas, although each of these churches had members from all levels and many quite humble church buildings.
+Major congregations of the larger Catholic and Anglican missions represented elite families of their respective areas, although each of these churches had members from all levels and many quite humble church buildings.
 Nevertheless, a wedding in the Anglican cathedral in Lagos was usually a gathering of the elite of the entire country, and of Lagos and Yorubaland in particular.
 Such families had connections to their churches going back to the 19th century and were generally not attracted to the breakaway churches.
 All major urban centers, all universities, and the new capital of Abuja had areas set aside for the major religions to build churches and mosques and for burial grounds.

 Traditional beliefs

-Alongside the main religious sect is the traditional belief system that without contradicting civil law manages to also govern ethics and morality amongst much of the population.
+Alongside the main religious sect are hundreds of traditional spiritualities of various Nigerian ethnic groups.
+Without contradicting civil law, they manage to govern ethics and morality amongst much of the population.

-Traditional religion among the Yoruba People
+Yoruba

-Within the city and states of Yorubaland as well as its neighbors, a more reserved way of life expresses a theology that links local beliefs to a centrally placed government and its sovereignty over the neighbourhood or communities through the monarch, the king.
-The seat of the king (oba) is chiefly responsible for the welfare of its subjects, as a confirmation of the legitimacy of the oba's (king) rule over his subjects.
+Each of the hundreds of ethnic groups in Nigeria have traditional belief systems, which still have millions of follows throughout the country.
+Among the Yoruba, the traditional Yoruba belief system, known as Ìṣẹ̀ṣe, revolves around the belief in a Supreme being known as Olodumare, a complex system of divination known as Ifa, as well as deities associated with nature known as orisha.
+Within the cities and subethnic groups of Yorubaland, traditions differ widely, but all are closely connected with nature, music, and historical roots of various towns.
+A more reserved way of life expresses a theology that links local beliefs to a centrally-placed government and its sovereignty over the neighborhood or communities through the monarch, the king.

 Practices

-In addition to ensuring access to, and the continual fertility of, both land and people, seasonal carnivals act as a spectacle for "tourism" contributing to regional productivity.
+In addition to ensuring access to and the continual fertility of the land and the people, seasonal festivals act as a spectacle for "tourism" contributing to regional productivity.
 Meanwhile, the practices are not the same; they have some similarities and differences.
 The acts in a given traditional carnival is dependent on the type of gods or goddesses to be worshiped.
-While traditional carnivals usually attracts tourists, fun seekers, and community people, it is also good to note that there are certain forbidden acts which prevent people from doing certain things, probably before and during the carnivals.
+While traditional festivals usually attracts tourists, fun seekers, and community people, it is also good to note that there are certain forbidden acts which prevent people from doing certain things, probably before and during the festivals.

 "Society in general has more gradually and selectively expanded to accommodate new influences, it is fairly certain that they will continue to assert their distinctive cultural identity in creative and often ingenious ways".